takinola/handyjs/readme.md

 Cron is maintained in two separate places in systemVariable; cronTask and config.cronRecord.

 cronTask is formatted as {'task name': task function}.
-This information is not persisted in the database and is reset each time the application is restarted
+This information is not persisted in the database (because functions cannot be saved and reloaded from a database) and is reset each time the application is restarted

 cronRecord is formatted as {task name: {freq: frequency, lastrun: time last run}}.
 This information is stored in the database and is retrieved each time the app is started